 President and CEO, San Diego Humane Society

 He is a Certified Animal Welfare Administrator and currently serves as chair of the Board of the Society of Animal Welfare Administrators.
-He also serves on the Mama’s Kitchen board in San Diego.
-Until 2015, he was co-host of The Animal House, a nationally distributed weekly program on public radio that explored the latest in animal science, pet health and behavior and wildlife conservation.
+He also serves on the board of Mama’s Kitchen, a San Diego nonprofit committed to providing food for people with chronic illnesses.

-Weitzman has authored three books published by National Geographic: “Everything Dogs,” “How to Speak Dog” and “How to Speak Cat.”
-Currently, he is working on a fourth book, “The National Geographic Guide to Pet Health, Behavior, and Happiness.”
-The title is scheduled to release fall of 2018.
+Weitzman was co-host of The Animal House, a nationally distributed weekly program on public radio that explored the latest in animal science, pet health, and behavior and wildlife conservation.
+He has authored three books published by National Geographic: “Everything Dogs,” “How to Speak Dog” and “How to Speak Cat.”
+He just completed a fourth book, National Geographic’s “Complete Guide to Pet Health, Behavior, and Happiness” scheduled to be released by Random House in March 2019.